Heuvelton Gobbler Gallop provides for food pantries

 The biggest crowd ever was 133, Ms. Bill said.
 In the first year there were just 17 participants.

-Entry to the race is two or more items of nonperishable food or a cash donation to area food banks.
+Entry price for the race was two or more items of nonperishable food or a cash donation to area food banks.

 Terri L. Persons, the coordinator of the food pantry at the Heuvelton United Methodist Church, was on hand for the start.